 If you're like me, you're still hunting for last-minute Christmas gifts.

-Instead, my team and I wanted to share our best gift ideas with you.
+My team and I wanted to share our best gift ideas with you.
 These are all things we've liked, used, and purchased ourselves.
 As with everything we do here, we want to give you all the information we can to empower you to take control of your life.

 And if you've already finished your shopping, why not get a little something for yourself?